 Coronavirus in Croatia – stats

-Newest update As of 21st May, there there have been 2,237 coronavirus cases recorded in Croatia.
+Updated As of 21st May, there have been 2,237 coronavirus cases recorded in Croatia.
 In total, there have sadly been 97 deaths.
 1,978 people across Croatia have recovered.
-We would highly recommend that you look at koronavirus.hr to see the numbers of active cases across Croatia as well as graphs showing trends in new cases.

 Updated As of 20th April, there are 1,881 coronavirus cases in Croatia.
 There have been, sadly, 47 deaths.
 The two most affected counties in Croatia are still the city of Zagreb (450 cases) and Split-Dalmatia (409 cases).
 The next two most affected counties are Zagreb Country and Krapina-Zagorje county, which both have 124 cases.
 771 people across Croatia have recovered.
 The rate of new infections in Croatia is certainly slowing down – there were only 10 new cases recorded since the day before.